f5devcentral/f5-xc-terraform-examples/workflow-guides/smsv2-ce/Secure_Mesh_Site_v2_in_Nutanix/secure_mesh_site_v2_in_nutanix.rst

 .. figure:: Assets/waf_policy_to_lb.jpg

-On accessing test.exe file, which generates an attack of file type violation on applicable, request gets blocked due to WAF firewall,
+On accessing test.exe file, which generates an attack of file type violation on application, request gets blocked due to WAF firewall,

 .. figure:: Assets/waf_attack.jpg